Visiting Global Scholar

 Department of Social and Cultural Analysis

-Andrew Gayed is an Egyptian-Canadian art historian and researcher interested in photography, Middle Eastern contemporary art, identity politics, and migration/diaspora studies.
-Gayed is a Ph.D. candidate in Art History and Visual Culture at York University, and holds an M.A. in Art History, and a B.F.A. in Visual Arts.
-As a lecturer and adjunct professor of Islamic Art and Architecture, his research investigates Middle Eastern contemporary art, with a focus on migration and visual art being produced by the North American diaspora.
+Dr. Andrew Gayed is an Egyptian-Canadian art historian and researcher interested in Middle Eastern contemporary art, queer theory, identity politics, and migration/diaspora studies.
+As a Visiting Scholar at NYU’s Centre for the Study of Gender and Sexuality, Gayed is currently working with Dr. Gayatri Gopinath on researching the artistic practices of the queer diaspora.
+Gayed holds a PhD in Art History and Visual Culture from York University where he was awarded the Provost Dissertation Award, and holds an M.A. in Art History, and a B.F.A. in Visual Arts.
+Gayed is a lecturer and contract professor of Islamic Art and Architecture, and his wider research investigates Middle Eastern contemporary art, themes of migration, with a focus on political artwork being produced by the diasporic community.